harcokuppens/xenomai3_rpi_gpio/install/installation_of_xenomai_master_on_mainline_kernel_branch_v4.19.33_from_kernel.org__problem_linux_gpio.md

     cd ../
     mv linux-image-*.deb dist/

+### Build xenomai user-space libraries and tools

+For Configure details see : https://xenomai.org/installing-xenomai-3-x/#_configuring

+    export DESTDIR=$PWD/xenomai-build

+	cd xenomai-master
+	./scripts/bootstrap
+	./configure CFLAGS="-march=armv7-a  -mfloat-abi=hard -mfpu=neon -ffast-math" --host=arm-linux-gnueabihf --enable-smp --with-core=cobalt

+	make install

+	cd ..
+	tar -C $DESTDIR -czvf dist/xenomai-master-binaries.tgz .
+	# cleanup with:  rm -rf $DESTDIR

+### Installing distribution files

+Now in the dist/ directory we have

+    $ ls -1 dist
+    linux-image-4.19.33-dirty_4.19.33-dirty-1_armhf.deb
+    xenomai-master-binaries.tgz

+Copy the distribution files over to raspberry pi running raspbian.
+There are multiple ways to do this, but I let your figure it out yourself.

+Install on the raspberry pi the distribution files:

+     # become root
+     sudo su -

+     # install kernel
+     # 1) install the debian kernel package
+     dpkg -i linux-image-4.19.33-dirty_4.19.33-dirty-1_armhf.deb
+     # 2) move the original kernel away (as backup)
+     mv /boot/kernel7.img /boot/kernel7.orig.img
+     # 3) install the newly installed kernel as the default kernel to boot
+     mv /boot/vmlinuz-4.19.33-dirty /boot/kernel7.img

+     # install xenomai 3.0.8 user-space libraries and tools
+     tar -C / -xzvf xenomai-master-binaries.tgz

+### Setting device tree

+Finally you have to set the right device tree description file for your specific raspberry pi hardware board so that the linux kernel is informed of that hardware.

-All build device tree files are build into the linux-image-*.deb package inside the /usr/lib/linux-image-.. dir.
+All raspberry pi device tree files are build into the linux-image-*.deb package inside the /usr/lib/linux-image-.. dir.
 We can list them with the following command:

     dpkg -c linux-image-*.deb |egrep 'bcm28.*.dtb'
     -rw-r--r-- root/root     12518 2019-06-20 14:43 ./usr/lib/linux-image-4.19.33-dirty/bcm2835-rpi-b-rev2.dtb